george-masto/Rad-MLOps/docs/post-deployment-surveillance/post-deployment-surveillance.md

 - the standard definition of an edema label that was applied to brain tumor MRIs changes to include/not include certain positive FLAIR signal in a specific location.
 - microhemorrhages are re-classified or sub-classified based on size, and this becomes the standard in T2*GRE/SWI image reading.

-**How might you overcome concept drift?** Depending on the specific scenario and extent of definition change, adapting to concept drift is possible.
-For example, in the case of the microhemorrhage mentioned above, perhaps lesions below a maximum diameter of 5mm are sub-classified as "small" and physicians may expect this from any image detection model applied to microhemorrhages.
+**How might you overcome concept drift?**
+Depending on the specific scenario and extent of definition change, adapting to concept drift may be possible.
+For example, in the case of the microhemorrhage mentioned above, perhaps lesions below a certain diameter of 5mm are sub-classified as "small" and physicians may expect this from any image detection model applied to microhemorrhages.
 Software can be designed to detect segmentation masks that fall into this "new" definition or class and apply this label at a post-inference step.
 Eventually, model retraining / tuning may be necessary to maintain performance if concepts drift beyond the scope of what simple post-inference logic can fix.

 E.g.